aosabook/500lines/functionalDB/README.md

 The database itself is a collection of datums.
 A datum is built of an entity (think of a row in a table)that has its attributes (a column) and the value of that entity's attribute at a given time.
 Any update does not overwrite the prvious value, but addes another datum to the database.

+The database supports both DB "modifying" (modifying as in creating a new DB value) transactions and what-if actions.